 1. They are scared about the future

 One of the main reasons kids lash out at their parents is because they are nervous about the future.
-As second-semester seniors, these students are so close to graduating high school and moving out on their own for the first time which makes this a very scary and stressful time for them.
-When students get stressed out, they sometimes take out their anger on the easiest people to take it out on their family.
+As second-semester seniors, these students are so close to graduating high school and moving out on their own for the first time, making this a very scary and stressful time for them.
+When students get stressed, they sometimes take out their anger on the most accessible people and take it out on their families.

 2. They are stressed about what college they will end up at

 Another reason many teenagers misbehave is that they are worried about where they will end up next year.
-For a lot of kids who have had stability their whole lives, not knowing exactly where they’ll be in six to nine months can create anxiety.
+For many kids who have had stability their whole lives, not knowing exactly where they’ll be in six to nine months can create anxiety.
 Their lives are about to change completely.

 3. They sometimes gave in to peer pressure

-A lot of students give in to peer pressure as seniors in high school.
-This can mean participating in the senior prank, senior ditch day, or experimenting with more risky behaviors.
-Many teens feel pressure to fit in and to enjoy their senior year.
+Many students give in to peer pressure as seniors in high school.
+This can mean participating in the senior prank, ditch day, or experimenting with more risky behaviors.
+Many teens feel pressure to fit in and enjoy their senior year.
 They do this by seeing what other kids their age are doing and imitating others’ sometimes questionable behavior.

 4. They are comparing themselves to their peers

 With social media, many young people are comparing themselves to others.
-As seniors in high school, students will often compare their college acceptances to those around them.
-They tend to think that where they get into school determines their value as a person.
-That’s why it’s important to remind your child that you are proud of them no matter which college they attend or no matter what their post-high school plans are.
+As seniors in high school, students often compare their college acceptances to those around them.
+They tend to think that where they get into school determines their value.
+That’s why it’s important to remind your child that you are proud of them no matter which college they attend or their post-high school plans.

-Just because their friend is going to an Ivy League school and they are not, does not mean they are a less valuable or worthy person.
+Just because their friend is going to an Ivy League school and they are not, does not mean they are less valuable or worthy.
 Think of college rejections as redirection rather than rejection.
-Remind your child that in the long run, where they end up at school doesn’t matter as much as what they do with their degree.
+Remind your child that where they end up at school doesn’t matter as much as what they do with their degree in the long run.

 5. Their high school experience was not a normal one

-A lot of Class of 2022 seniors have not had the typical high school experience.
-They missed out on many social milestones over the last two years and may not feel completely ready to go.
+Many Class of 2023 seniors have not had the typical high school experience.
+They missed many social milestones over the last two years and may not feel ready to go.
 Remind them that everyone is in the same boat, with their high school experience disrupted.

 6. Becoming an adult feels weird

-When kids turn 18, many go through a period of an identity crisis or feel very weird that they are not considered children anymore.
+When kids turn 18, many go through an identity crisis or feel very weird that they are not considered children anymore.
 It is a strange transition period where they are so young but considered adults for some purposes.
-Even though they know 18 is still young and it is an exciting new phase of life, a lot of 18-year-olds feel like they might have wasted their childhood or not enjoyed it enough.
+Even though they know 18 is still young and an exciting new phase of life, many 18-year-olds feel like they might have wasted their childhood or not enjoyed it enough.

 7. It can be hard to let go of their family

-Everyone talks about how hard it is for parents when their children go off to college, but no one talks about how as a kid, your life is about to change radically.
+Everyone talks about how hard it is for parents when their children go off to college, but no one talks about how your life is about to change radically as a kid.
 You most likely will be living in a new town for the first time and not knowing many people in this new town.
-Even though they never really show it, a lot of teens struggle with letting go and missing their family once they go off to college.
-Teens worry about what life will be like when they are on their own and have to cook and clean and do basically everything for themselves without their parent’s help.
+Even though they never really show it, many teens struggle with letting go and missing their families once they go to college.
+Teens worry about life when they are on their own and have to cook and clean and do basically everything for themselves without their parent’s help.